 Special Educational Needs & Disability (SEND)

-Our SENCO (Special Educational Needs Coordinator) is Mr M Ward.
+Our acting SENCO (Special Educational Needs Coordinator) is Mrs A.Pearson

 The progress of all pupils is monitored regularly by class/subject teachers and the senior leadership team, so that when a pupil is not making expected progress in an area of learning the school can quickly identify the need for additional support.
 This is then be discussed with parents/carers and the pupil concerned.